Azure/azure-relay-bridge/OVERVIEW.md

 * SQL Client connects to sql.corp.example.com:1433, whereby the local "hosts" file re-maps the server name to a local address with the entry `127.0.5.1 sql.corp.example.com`
-* Local bridge on the same machine the client runs as `azclient -L 127.0.5.1:1433:sql-corp-example-com -x {cxnstring}`
+* The local bridge on the same machine the client runs as `azclient -L 127.0.5.1:1433:sql-corp-example-com -x {cxnstring}`
-* Azure Relay has a configured endpoint `wss://mynamespace.servicebus.windows.net/$hc/sql-corp-example-com`
+* Azure Relay has a configured hybrid connection endpoint `sql-corp-example-com` on namespace `mynamespace.servicebus.windows.net`
-* Remote Bridge on or near the server runs as `azclient -T sql-corp-example-com:sql.corp.example.com:1433 -x {cxnstring}`
+* The remote bridge on or near the server runs as `azclient -T sql-corp-example-com:sql.corp.example.com:1433 -x {cxnstring}`
 * SQL Server runs as `sql.corp.example.com:1433`